The gift of a calm mind

 Let go of the past

 Our thoughts are based on what we know.
 Even our worries and imaginations are based on what we have heard.
-If all those points were valid then, are you sure they are valid now?
+If all those points were valid, then are you sure they are valid still right now?

 Remember, the world around us is in constant change.
 Nothing out there is permanent.

 Reality is, calmness never bites.
-It contains no danger to our existence as it is the essence of our existence.
+It contains no danger to our existence, as your inner silence is the essence of your existence.
+Your True self is actually silent and joyful.

-Our thoughts are afraid of silence, as they need to stop for it.
+Our thoughts are afraid of silence, as they need to stop for it to appear.
 All worry is a mental process combined with emotions and fears.

-Inner peace has no worry.
-No stress.
+Inner peace doesn't worry.
+A calm mind has no stress.
 No anxiousness or fears.
 It just is.
+Serene, free, and relaxed.

 The good news is, you can drop your inner noise and experience it!